Abbott Elementary season 5

 The fifth season of the American television comedy Abbott Elementary premiered on ABC on October 1, 2025.
 Like the previous seasons, the season stars Quinta Brunson, Tyler James Williams, Janelle James, Lisa Ann Walter, Chris Perfetti, William Stanford Davis and Sheryl Lee Ralph.

+The season concluded on April 22, 2026 and contained 22 episodes.

 Abbott Elementary is presented in a mockumentary format similar to one of The Office and Modern Family, and follows a documentary crew recording the lives of teachers working in underfunded schools including the fictional Willard R. Abbott Elementary School, a predominantly Black Philadelphia public school.